-Chun-Chieh Wang’s Tulpa has been racking up festival screenings and awards, including Best Short Film at the Los Angeles Film Awards, Winner at the ROMA Short Film Festival, Best LGBTQ+ Short Film at the Tokyo International Short Film Festival, and a nomination at the Tietê International Film Awards, and screening at the Museum of the Moving Image First Look Festival.
+Chun-Chieh Wang’s Tulpa has been racking up festival screenings and awards, including Best Short Film at the Los Angeles Film Awards, Winner at the ROMA Short Film Festival, Best LGBTQ+ Short Film at the Tokyo International Short Film Festival, a nomination at the Tietê International Film Awards, and screening at the Museum of the Moving Image First Look Festival.

 Here, Chun-Chieh writes about where the idea for Tulpa came from, the problems of shooting amidst a pandemic, and advice on submitting to festivals.

-Tulpa, known as a thoughtform, is an independent entity brought into a living being by the power of belief.
+Tulpa is an independent entity brought to life by the power of belief.

-I was sitting across from me was my friend and screenwriter, Shiyuan Zhang, in a cafe in Shanghai discussing my thesis story.
+I was discussing my thesis story with my friend and screenwriter, Shiyuan Zhang, in a cafe in Shanghai.
 Our conversation was centered on a Japanese story about a man who both could not let go of his past, yet had also moved on.
 Between them, an infinite time and space and an infinite self are created.
 This conflict revolved around their love for a woman who had long since passed away.
 Suddenly, Shiyuan came up with the idea for the film Tulpa.
 We studied the concept of Tulpa in Buddhism and its application in reality.
 It reminded me of Schrodinger’s cat.
 This existence, which is both real and unreal, is like the cat in the box.
 Two impossible states existing at the same time yet both are real, much like our own chaotic, complex selves.
 Every person has different faces and layers of spirituality.
 Our eyes grow on only one side of our faces, and we cannot see the other side of ourselves.
 So we need a Tulpa-like individual to help us see the other side.
 This is my short film, the inner core of Tulpa’s spirit.
 Shiyuan and I finished the script, and dove into an intense and rocky preproduction and production process.

 Due to time constraints and the serious epidemic situation in China, my initial plan to shoot in Guangdong could not happen.

 Luckily, my good friend Yoko Chen found me a producer from Yunnan, so things worked out and we moved the whole production to Yunnan.
 The shoot went surprisingly well.
 My team members flew in from different provinces, helping with the pre-set-up.
 Shooting went very smoothly.
 The only thing I found a little troublesome was a scene that took place in a classroom with about nearly 30 actors on set.
 It was hard directing so many actors at the same time.
-So that day our shooting time was constantly delayed, which already made my assistant director’s face full of worry, or anger.
-But the atmosphere on set was very relaxed and enjoyable, so the actors were very cooperative and they understood the directions quickly.
-The most important thing was a reasonable shooting schedule.
-We categorized and sequenced the different shots according to the number of people that would be filmed, avoiding frequent and massive changes in the number of people, saving a lot of time.
-My Director of Photography, Larry Liang, is a frequent collaborator of mine so he understood and implemented my ideas without explaining them too much.
+My Assistant Director worried about delays, but the atmosphere on set was calm.
+The actors were very cooperative and understood directions.
+We categorized and sequenced shots according to the number of people in the shot.
+This helped us avoid frequent changes in the number of people on set.
+My Director of Photography, Larry Liang, is a frequent collaborator of mine and understood and implemented my ideas quickly.
 It is important to have long-term and mutually understanding partners in filmmaking.